 5. Don't neglect the vanity metrics

-In this case, however, it's worth checking vanity metrics because understanding how far influencer posts have reached and how much engagement they've got is a good way to 'fill in the gaps' when it comes to influencer performance.
+In this case, however, it's worth checking vanity metrics because understanding how far influencer posts have reached and how much engagement they've received is a good way to 'fill in the gaps' in influencer performance.

 There are even automatized influencer tracking tools that can help you speed up this process.